IARCbioinfo/MS_panNEN_organoids/README.md

 # PanNEN manuscript scripts
-This repository contains the scripts used to produce the genomic Figures in the panNEN organoids manuscript Dayton et al. (Submitted) and its associated data note Alcala et al. (Submitted).
+This repository contains the data and scripts used to produce the genomic Figures in the panNEN organoids manuscript Dayton et al. (In press; https://www.biorxiv.org/content/10.1101/2022.10.31.514549v1) and its associated data note Alcala et al. biorxiv (2023; https://www.biorxiv.org/content/10.1101/2023.08.31.555732v1).

+## Data pre-processing
+We provide here the command lines used to process the RNA-sequencing and whole-genome sequencing (WGS) data.
+All processing was performed using the Nextflow pipelines freely available on this IARCbioinfo github account.

+### RNA-seq

+Step 1: mapping

+Step 2: post-processing

+Step 3: expression quantification

+### WGS

+Step 1: mapping

+Step 2: post-processing

+Step 3: variant calling

+## Data
+The data folder contains tab-separated files with processed data:
+- *gene_expression_PDTOs_parents.tsv* contains the final gene expression matrix, with read counts for the 59607 features and 47 samples sequenced in the Dayton et al. study
+- *gene_expression_PDTOs_parents.tsv* contains the annotation of the 59607 features (gene name, ensembl ID, protein ID, gene type, etc)

 ## Rscripts
 The Rscripts folder contains markdown files detailing R commands used to produce the figures.
 Major package dependencies are mentioned below; see a list of all dependencies at the beginning of each script.